norskyicark/inventory-operations-analytics/README.md

 **My role:** Business Analyst at Eth Tech, responsible for building SQL-based operational marts, defining KPI logic, validating simulated data quality, and preparing reporting views to support purchasing and inventory review.

-**Disclosure:** This public repository uses simulated data for portfolio and interview discussion.
-It does not contain proprietary production data, and business impact figures should be understood as modeled estimates or case assumptions rather than verified production outcomes.

 ---

 ## What I Built